 Our resident used boat expert Nick Burnham runs the rule over 4 long-range explorer yachts that would make a great purchase on the secondhand market...

-But much as we all tut disapprovingly and obediently in response, it is hard to deny the attraction of just slipping away from the madness for a day, a week or a month on a boat.
-No matter – we’ll just have to wait.
+It is hard to deny the attraction of just slipping away from the madness for a day, a week or a month on a boat.

-Once this is over of course, we’ll be able to do exactly that, and an explorer yacht would be perfect for the job.
-Here are four to consider making the great escape in.
+An explorer yacht would be perfect for the job.
+Here are four to consider making the great escape in…

 Nordhavn build incredibly rugged, genuinely go-anywhere vessels that have far more in common with small commercial ships than the typical marina fodder.
 And what’s great is that this ethos echoes throughout the entire range, from the globe-straddling and spectacular N120 to 43-footers like this one, which remains every inch the ‘little ship’.